influxdata/telegraf/plugins/inputs/modbus/README.md

 ##### Floating Point: `FLOAT32-IEEE`, `FLOAT64-IEEE`

 Use these types if your modbus registers contain a value that is encoded in this format.
-These types always include the sign, therefore there no variant exists.
+These types always include the sign, therefore no variant exists.

 ##### Fixed Point: `FIXED`, `UFIXED` (`FLOAT32`)